Midstackdev/vue-geolocation/README.md

 # Vue geolocation
-This is a simple geolocation app built with VueJs anf Firebase and google maps api
+This is a simple geolocation app built with VueJs, Firebase and Google maps api

 ## Project setup
 ```